 By Chris Nebenzahl

-The 2016 Ranking of Top Property Management Firms, featured in our September 2016 issues of CPE and MHN, utilized self-reported property characteristics for all firms.
+The 2018 Ranking of Top 50 Property Management Firms utilized self-reported data for all firms.
 The ranking is a weighted formula based on a variety of factors (only a few of which are specified here), including the total square footage and number of properties under management, property operations owned and managed, and participation in property sectors, among others.
 The ranking represents what we feel is a logical balance between firm growth and market share, as well as property diversity.